solidity-labs-io/forge-proposal-simulator/docs/guides/multisig-proposal.md

 -   `name()`: Define the name of your proposal.
 -   `description()`: Provide a detailed description of your proposal.
--   `_deploy()`: Utilize this function to deploy any necessary contracts.
-This example demonstrates the deployment of Vault and an ERC20 token
+-   `_deploy()`: Deploy any necessary contracts.
+This example demonstrates the deployment of Vault and an ERC20 token.
--   `_build(`): Use this function to set the necessary actions for your proposal.
+-   `_build(`): Set the necessary actions for your proposal.
 In this example, ERC20 token is whitelisted on the Vault contract
--   `_run()`: Execute the proposal actions outlined in the \_build step.
-This function performs a call to "simulateActions" from the inherited `MultisigProposal` contract.
-Internally, this function simulates a call to the [Multicall3](https://www.multicall3.com/) contract with the calldata generated from the actions set up in the build step.
+-   `_run()`: Execute the proposal actions outlined in the `_build()` step.
+This function performs a call to `simulateActions()` from the inherited `MultisigProposal` contract.
+Internally, `_simulateActions()` simulates a call to the [Multicall3](https://www.multicall3.com/) contract with the calldata generated from the actions set up in the build step.
--   `_validate(`): This final step is crucial for validating the post-execution state.
+-   `_validate()`: This final step is crucial for validating the post-execution state.
 It ensures that the multisig is the new owner of Vault and token, the tokens were transferred to multisig and the token was whitelisted on the Vault contract

 Now that your first proposal contract is ready, it's time to take action.
 You have two options to execute the contract.
 The first option is to use `foundry test`.
 You can learn how to do that on [integration-tests.md](../testing/integration-tests.md "mention") section.
 The second option is to use `foundry script`, which is the method we will use here.
-But first, we need to set up the [Addresses](../overview/architecture/addresses.md) file.
+But first, we need to set up [Addresses](../overview/architecture/addresses.md) contract.
 Let's create a `Addresses.json` file:

 ```json
 [